vladshcherbin/meteor-user-permissions/readme.md

 ## Blaze helpers

-There are some helpers in the Blaze package, that you can use in your templates:
+There are some helpers if you use Blaze, that you can use in your templates:

 **isAdmin**